Zifran456/KitchenSync/README.md

 ## Project Status 🟢

 MVP complete.
 Backend integrated with Express, MongoDB, and EJS views.
 Recipe and ingredient data powered by the MealDB API.
-Deployed on Render.
+Deployed via Render and connected to a live MongoDB Atlas cluster.

 ---